 2. Sieve over the flour and Baking Powder and carefully mix together to make a mixture that resembles a crumble topping.
 Using your hands, bring the mixture together to form a firm dough.
 Turn on to a lightly floured surface and knead until smooth and pliable.

-3. Roll out the dough to a thickness no greater than 5mm (1/4inch).
-Using 5cm (2inch) wide flower shaped cutter stamp out approx. 40 cookies, re-rolling the dough as necessary.
-Arrange on the prepared baking trays, prick lightly with a fork and chill for 30 minutes.
+3. Divide the mixture in half and roll out to a thickness no greater than 5mm (1/4 inch).
+Using a 6cm (3 ¼ inch) petal cutter stamp out approx. 20 cookies, re-rolling the dough as necessary.
+Arrange on one of the prepared baking trays, prick light with a fork and chill for 1 hr.

-5. Ten minutes before baking, preheat the oven to 180°C (160°C Fan Oven, Gas Mark 4).
+5. Ten minutes before baking, preheat the oven to 180°C (160°C Fan, Gas Mark 4).
 Bake the cookies for 10-12 minutes until firm and very lightly golden round the edges.
 Leave to cool on the baking trays for 10 minutes before transferring to a wire rack to cool completely.

 6. Once the cookies are cool, they are ready to ice.
-Make up the Egg White Powder with 50ml (10 tsp) warm water as directed on the packet.
+To make the Royal Icing: make up the Egg White Powder as directed on the packet.
 Sift the icing sugar into a bowl.
 Add the remaining Natural Vanilla Extract and the blended egg white.

-7. Carefully combine the wet and dry ingredients together to make a soft, spreadable icing and beat until smooth and glossy.
+7. Carefully combine the wet and dry ingredients together to make a soft, spreadable icing – if it is too stiff add a few drops of water, or if too dry, add some more sifted icing sugar, 1 tbsp at a time.
+Beat until smooth and glossy.

-8. Working on one flower at a time, spoon approx. 2 tbsp icing into a small piping bag fitted with a No. 2 size plain piping nozzle.
+9. Working with one batch at a time, spoon approx. 2 tbsp icing into a small piping bag fitted with a No. 2 size plain piping nozzle.
 Pipe a line approx. 1mm from the edge of one third of the cookies.

-11. The icing will be firm enough to serve after 1 hour.
+11. The icing will be firm enough to pipe on after about 1 hour, so if preferred, use any remaining icing left in your piping bags to give some extra detail to your cookies.
 For a firmer set, leave the icing to dry for 4 hours – this icing will not dry out to a crisp but will become more solid the longer it is left to dry .